 The other main pillar of the treaty, an open border, is threatened by Brexit.
 If Britain leaves the European Customs Union, it could mean a “hard” border between the two parts of Ireland, a return to frontier guards and an end to 20 years of cross-border harmony.

-Centuries of political unrest and rebellions
+Centuries of political unrest in Northern Ireland

 The seeds of the sectarian divide in Northern Ireland go back centuries.